emilybache/StrangeCharacters-Refactoring-Kata/README.md

 Strange Characters Refactoring Kata
 ===================================

-You can use this exercise starting point to practice refactoring:
+You can use this exercise starting point to practice refactoring.
+Kata Description: [Strange Characters Kata](https://www.sammancoaching.org/kata_descriptions/strange_characters.html).
+You could try practicing these refactorings:

 * Convert a static class into a normal class
 * Extract method where you have more than one return value